How To Use the Federal Resume Format [Template + Examples]

 If you’re applying for a government job, you’ll need a federal resume.

 The good news is that federal resumes have a lot of overlap with traditional resumes.
-However, they dig even deeper into your skills and experience, qualifications, work experience.
+However, they dig even deeper into your skills and experience, qualifications, and work experience.
 They also include information only applicable for federal jobs.

 That information carries a lot of weight.
 For many federal jobs, there are specific legal reasons why an employer can only consider candidates who meet all of the stated requirements.
 And if that weren’t enough pressure, it can also impact your pay scale.
-So needless to say, it’s crucial to present your qualifications effectively.
+So, needless to say, it’s crucial to present your qualifications effectively.

 Understanding the federal resume format